christinegp/docs/howto/manage_rewards.md

 See [Edit Content Display](./../using_content_editor) for details.

 ### Step 4 - Manage Eligibility
-Manage who is eligible for an reward by including and excluding segments and locations under the **Segments** and **Locations** tab respectively.
+Manage who is eligible for a reward by including and excluding segments and locations under the **Segments** and **Locations** tab respectively.

 ### Step 5 - Manage Limits and Advanced Settings (Optional)
 * Go to the *More Settings* tab to access advanced settings for Offers